 3. Mustard seeds dip sauce:

-• Add mustard seeds, honey and few other seasonings of your choice together.
+• Add mustard seeds, honey and a few other seasonings of your choice together.